 Separately, other system power deliveries by CCAs occur during the night when CCAs' renewable resource production declines.
 CCAs fail to disclose much of this system power consumption and the associated greenhouse gas (GHG) emissions.

-All of this occurs independently of CCAs repackaging other parts of their energy portfolios and branding them ultra-clean -- such as MCE's Deep Green -- which is a marketing ploy that is used to charge municipalities and other ratepayers more money for feeling good about receiving the exact same energy mix as non-Deep Green customers.
+All of this occurs independently of CCAs repackaging other parts of their energy portfolios and branding them ultra-clean -- such as MCE's Deep Green -- which is a marketing ploy that is used to charge municipalities, water agencies, and other ratepayers more money for feeling good about receiving the exact same energy mix as non-Deep Green customers.

 Part I of this series identified the three classes of renewable energy that are used to meet statutory requirements of California’s annual Renewable Portfolio Standard (RPS) mandate.
 These sources are technically known as PCC 1, PCC 2, and PCC 3.